kunalarora0930/image-caption-generation-deep-learning/README.md

 Generating image captions using deep learning.
 The images are taken from *Flickr8k* dataset from Kaggle.
 The system employs an encoder-decoder neural network architecture to generate descriptive captions for images.

 ## Neural Network Architecture

-Certainly!
-The neural network architecture used in the given code is an image captioning model that consists of an Encoder-Decoder architecture.
-Let's break down the components of the neural network:

 ### Encoder:
 The encoder is responsible for extracting meaningful features from input images.
 In this code, the encoder utilizes the pre-trained VGG16 (Visual Geometry Group 16-layer) model, which is a deep convolutional neural network (CNN) commonly used for image classification tasks.